HEBREW CALENDAR or Jewish calendar (Orthodox rabbinical) THE CALENDAR DEBACLE

 Pesach, Passover: (ref.
 Lev.
 23, Dt.
 16)

-The remembrance meal which Yahushua instituted is a full day before the arrival of the 15th, and I’ve been studying the texts of Shemoth 12 & Luke 22 for the correct way of looking at this.
-Yahushua sat down with His students at the beginning of the 14th and told them to remember Him, so the night of the 14th has to be observed - there’s no way to ignore it.
-The day of the 14th remains a “preparation” day for the annual festival.
-Because Yahushua instituted that we take bread and wine at the beginning of that day, we can reflect on His suffering during the entire preparation day, and have something to do on both nights.
+The remembrance meal which Yahusha instituted is a full day before the arrival of the 15th, and I’ve been studying the texts of Shemoth 12 & Luke 22 for the correct way of looking at this.
+Yahusha sat down with His students at the beginning of the 14th and told them to remember Him, so the night of the 14th has to be observed as a remembrance - there’s no way to ignore it.
+The day of the 14th remains a “preparation” day for the annual observance of Matsah.
+Because Yahusha instituted that we take bread and wine at the beginning of that day, we can reflect on His suffering during the entire preparation day, and have something to remember on both nights.

-The main thing I’ve seen by studying the events in Shemoth 12 concerns which night Yahuah slew the firstborn in Mitsrayim.
-I’ve always understood that their deaths were on the night portion of the 14th of Abib, but further study reveals it was on the 15th that He slew the firstborn, and on the same day brought Israel out.
+Shemoth 12 concerns the night Yahuah slew the firstborn in MitsrayimStudy reveals it was on the 15th that He slew the firstborn, and on the same day brought Yisharal out with a mixed multitude of other enslaved people.

 Exo 12:18 ‘In the first month, on the fourteenth day of the month, in the evening, you shall eat unleavened bread until the twenty-first day of the month in the evening.”